mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 _I honestly wasn’t sure that I was going to make it for the entire two years.
 During most of the transfer, I thought I was going to go home with Elder Wingard._

-_“I’ll have to admit that I learned more about patience with you,” Elder Wingard continued, “but you’re one of the humblest and Christlike missionaries here.
-You’re just going to have to have a companion who’s on fire.”_
+_“I’ll have to admit that I learned more about patience with you,” Elder Wingard continued, “but you’re one of the humblest and most Christlike missionaries here.
+You’re just gonna need a companion who’s on fire.”_

 _When it was time to go, I said my last goodbye to Elder Wingard._